Identifying Bad Smells on a Car

 Burning Oil Smell

-There is a difference between a car smelling like oil and car burning oil.
+There is a difference between a car smelling like oil and a car burning oil.
 In this discussion, we will discuss car smells like burning oil.
 A car smelling like burning oil is a sign that there is external engine oil leaking.

 Here are the possible areas that should be checked for leaks.